scripting/feedlandInstall/docs/howsubscriptionworks.md

 # How subscription works in FeedLand

-For each feed in the database, it keeps track of who first subscribed to the feed.Ê
+For each feed in the database, it keeps track of who first subscribed to the feed.

-When a user subscribes to a feed, first we check to see if it's in the database, if it is, we go ahead and subscribe the user.Ê
+When a user subscribes to a feed, first we check to see if it's in the database, if it is, we go ahead and subscribe the user.

 If the feed is not in the database, we run a query to see how many feeds the user is the first subscriber of.
 If that number is lower than the limit,Êconfig.maxNewFeedSubscriptions, we go ahead and subscribe.